List of Billboard Hot 100 number ones of 2025

-As of the chart dated November 22, fifteen artists have managed to reach the number one spot on the chart in 2025, with six―Tate McRae, Alex Warren, Huntrix, Ejae, Audrey Nuna and Rei Ami―reaching the top spot for the first time.
-Lamar is the only artist to chart two number one songs this year so far.
+Fifteen artists managed to reach the number one spot on the chart in 2025, with six―Tate McRae, Alex Warren, Huntrix, Ejae, Audrey Nuna and Rei Ami―reaching the top spot for the first time.
+Lamar is the only artist to chart two number one songs during the year.

 The year was marked by little to no movement on the charts, with a huge number of songs lingering around or having been released the previous year, making 2025 one of the most stagnant years for popular music in Billboard chart history.
 This resulted in Billboard enacting a new recurrent rule effective with the chart dated October 25, making songs that fall below the top 50 with at least 20 weeks; below the top 25 with at least 26 weeks; below the top 10 with at least 52 weeks; or below the top five after at least 78 weeks, go recurrent.

 Chart history

-"Ordinary" by Alex Warren topped the Hot 100 for ten weeks, to become the longest-running number-one song by a solo artist in 2025 so far.
+"Ordinary" by Alex Warren topped the Hot 100 for ten weeks, to become the longest-running number-one song by a solo artist in 2025.